CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 ~~~

 When the player is not _alive_ and the `r` key has been ressed, we reset all the objects to the values they had at the beginning of the game:
-- we clear the list of drops and flames,
+- we clear the table of drops and flames,
 - we reset the values of the timers ,
 - move the player to the starting point,
 - and set the player to be _alive_